+61 411 422 002

 What’s in a brief and what are some of the factors you need to consider with video?

 There all types of creative brief formats and a quick search on google will reveal plenty of examples.
-Our video brief has two important components: there are the marketing considerations and then there are the technical aspects.
+Our video brief has two important components: there are the messaging considerations and then there are the technical aspects.

-The marketing consideration will be very unique to your project.
+The messaging consideration will be very unique to your project.
 Its questions like: who is your target audience, what is the purpose of the video and what is the call of action required?
 We’ve put all these questions under the ‘About your Project’ section of the video brief form.
 Because the answers here are so unique to your business it really does help to talk to us about the creative possibilities available based on your budget and deadline.

 Next are the technical requirements (in our video creative brief this is covered by the ‘Requirements’ section).
 Once you understand the reason behind the video and what you want it to achieve you’ll be in a better position to detail your technical requirements.
 Here I can provide some pointers on what to consider: